TueHellsternKea/study/4sem/09-IT_architecture_Microservice/Microservice.md

 Microservices build in Python is considered to have an edge over other languages.
 Microservices in Python use a RESTful API approach.
 With this technology, it becomes easier to monitor the application since it is now broken into components.

-There is a broad range of Python microservices frameworks to choose from for your web application development.
+There is a broad range of Python Microservices frameworks to choose from for your web application development.
 One of the most popular is Flask.

 ### Multiple components
 - Each service is a standalone component of its own